What we know is a drop, what we don’t know is an ocean.Isaac Newton

 You’ve probably heard about the original mental model around the known unknowns.
 It rose to prominence (and ridicule) through former U.S. defence secretary Donald Rumsfeld in 2002.
 However, Rumsfeld is far from being its inventor.
 In one form or another, the mental model has been used in business, psychology and the intelligence community long before Rumsfeld.

 All versions of the mental model revolve around a conceptualisation of knowing and not knowing.
-On its own, the term knowledge extends to knowing about information and facts but also to acquired skills and personal experiences.
+On its own, the term knowledge extends to knowing about information and facts but also to acquiring skills and personal experiences.
 Further, it can describe knowledge we possess ourselves, or that of a group, culture or civilisation.

 Given that there’s plenty to know and our resources are limited, it seems like a good idea to explore it with a purpose and a plan.
 Suppose we have an interest in learning Brazilian jiu-jitsu (BJJ), which gives us our goal.
 What’s left is to figure out what we already know about BJJ and how we get to learn it.
 That’s where the Mind Collection Model comes in.
 It starts with the known knowns.